COMBINATION BS / MS DEGREE PROGRAM

 Requirements for Combination Degree Seeking Program

-- A student must be a current Soil and Water Sciences major or Interdisciplinary Studies: Environmental Management in Agriculture and Natural Resources major.
+- A student must be a current Soil, Water, and Ecosystem Sciences major or Interdisciplinary Studies: Environmental Management in Agriculture and Natural Resources major.

 - A student should make formal application to the combination degree program either at the end of the junior year or first semester of the senior year.
 Acceptance to the combination degree program is based on 3.2 GPA.